-In summary, the appraisal location is mixed-use, peripheral, but convenient to both the University of Michigan and Ann Arbor's Central Commercial District, as well as to local highways and interstates.
+In summary, the appraisal location is near the Kerrtytown neighborhood, proximate to both the University of Michigan and Ann Arbor's Central Commercial District, as well as to local highways and interstates.
 The city of Ann Arbor, while largely developed, continues to attract a diverse homeowner base, buoyed by the relative resilience of the commercial and educational core.
 Development opportunities emerge through annexation of land, infill and raze and redevelopment.
 While population and household growth estimates fluctuate, new housing units are generally well patronized.